D-Tr3x/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

   - Using Puppet manifest to automate the configuration change.
   - Restarting Nginx to apply changes
   - Re-verifying the fix by running ApacheBench (`ab -c 100 -n 2000 localhost/`) to ensure all requests succedd with `0` failures.
+- **1. User limit**
+  This task involves:
+  - Changing the OS configuration so that `holberton` user can log in and open files without error messages.
+  - Using a Puppet manifest to adjust the file descriptor limits for the holberton user in `/etc/security/limits.conf`.